filmhubhq/filmhubhq.github.io/_posts/2021-06-11-8-films-brilliantly-set-in-a-single-location.md

 date: 2021-06-15T17:42:55.708Z
 image: /images/blog/single-location-films.jpeg
 ---
 > Lockdown has come to an end for good (hopefully), and we honor the peculiar times of entrapment and isolation with this special feature.
 Setting an entire film in one location is a creative challenge to put it lightly.
-Filmmakers over the years have brilliantly turned such confinement into great strength across all genres.
+Filmmakers over the years have brilliantly turned such confinement into great strength across all genres - from 12 Angry Men (1957) to Saw (2004) to the latest Bo Burnham film Inside made during the lockdown.
 Here are 8 single-location films from the Filmhub catalog.

 ![Bedroom Story](/images/blog/single-location-films-bedroom_story.jpg)